-Our special expertise relates to the identification and characterisation of minerals in rocks, ores, soils and processed materials, and accurate methods for quantitative XRD analysis (Rietveld Analysis).
+Our special expertise relates to the identification and characterisation of minerals in rocks, ores, soils and processed materials, and accurate methods for quantitative X-ray diffraction analysis (Rietveld Analysis).

 Techniques for mineralogical analysis

 Our mineralogical services are based on X-ray powder diffraction (XRD) using techniques largely devised across our laboratories in Adelaide and Melbourne.

 Analyses can be made of soils, minerals, rocks, ores, industrial products, and chemicals.

 We can also perform a range of additional techniques including X-ray fluorescence (XRF) and various wet chemical methods (e.g., ICP, cation exchange capacity).

 We also have strong links with CSIRO colleagues, and more broadly within Australia’s’ innovation network (e.g., Monash University, the University of South Australia, ANSTO and the Australian Synchrotron) with expertise in complementary characterisation techniques, such as

 - electron probe microanalysis

 - Fourier transform infrared analysis

 - transmission electron microscopy including lattice imaging.